rosyberti/website/python-visualization/boxplot.md

 ![An Example of a Boxplot With Labels]({{ site.baseurl }}/images/python-visualization/boxplot/second-boxplot.png)

 This looks much better!

 However, we still have work to do.

 One of the problems that remains is that the x-axis is not labeled.
-It is currently
+It is currently unclear which boxplot represents which data point.

 We can modify the labels of the x-axis using matplotlib's `xticks` method.
 The `xticks` method takes two arguments: